habibamohamed4/Image_Filters/README.md

 3-Apply the filter in both spatial and frequency domains.

-4-You are required to apply four different filters.
+4-You are can apply four different filters.

 5-Implement histogram equalization without libraries.